Cheers: Themes

 Nearly all of Cheers takes place in the front room of the bar, but the characters often go into the rear pool room or the bar's office.
 Cheers does not show any action outside the bar until the first episode of the second season, which takes place in Diane's apartment.

 The show's main theme in its early seasons is the romance between intellectual waitress Diane Chambers and the bar's owner, Sam Malone, a former Major League Baseball pitcher for the Boston Red Sox and recovering alcoholic.
 After Shelley Long (Diane) left the show, the focus shifted to Sam's new relationship with Rebecca Howe, a neurotic corporate ladder climber.

 Many Cheers scripts centered or touched upon a variety of social issues, albeit humorously.
 As Toasting Cheers puts it, "The script was further strengthened by the writers' boldness in successfully tackling controversial issues such as alcoholism, homosexuality, and adultery."

 Social class was a subtext of the show.
 The "upper class"—represented by characters like Diane Chambers, Frasier Crane, and Lilith Sternin—rub shoulders with middle- and working-class characters Sam Malone, Carla Tortelli, Norm Peterson, and Cliff Clavin.
 An extreme example of this was the relationship between Woody Boyd and a millionaire's daughter, Kelly Gaines.
 Many viewers enjoyed Cheers in part because of this focus on character development in addition to plot development.

 Feminism and the role of women were also recurring themes throughout the show, with some critics seeing each of the major female characters portraying an aspect as a flawed feminist in her own way.
 Diane is a vocal feminist, and Sam is the epitome of everything she hates: promiscuity and chauvinism (see "Sam and Diane").

 Homosexuality was dealt with from the first season, which was rare in the early 1980s on American television.
 In the first-season episode "The Boys in the Bar" (the title being a reference to the play and subsequent movie The Boys in the Band), a friend and former teammate of Sam's comes out in his autobiography.
 Some of the male regulars pressure Sam to take action to ensure that Cheers does not become a gay bar.
 The episode won a GLAAD Media Award, and the script's writers, Ken Levine and David Isaacs, were nominated for a Primetime Emmy Award.

 Addiction also plays a role on Cheers, almost exclusively through Sam.
 He is a recovering alcoholic who had bought a bar during his drinking days.
 Frasier has a notable bout of drinking in the fourth-season episode "The Triangle", while Woody develops a gambling problem in the seventh season episode "Call Me Irresponsible".
-Carla and other characters drink beer while pregnant, but nobody seems to mind.

 Sam Malone, Carla Tortelli, and Norm Peterson were the three characters who would appear in every episode of Cheers.